cksystemsteaching/selfie/README.md

 $ gcc -o selfie selfie.c
 ```

-This produces an executable called `selfie` which contains both the C\* compiler as well as the MIPSter emulator.
+This produces an executable called `selfie` as directed by the -o option.
+The executable contains both the C\* compiler as well as the MIPSter emulator.

 Selfie may be invoked as follows:

 ```bash
 ./selfie [ -c | -m <memory size in MB> <binary> ]